Jasper-Hewitt/homework/README.md

   • _do other BERT pre-training models have better classification performance after fine-tuning?_

 I found that both bert-base-uncased and roberta-base perform significantly better after fine tuning (see table above).
-I think it is safe to assume that virtually all other BERT pre-trained models will have a better classification performance after fine-tuning
+I think it is safe to assume that virtually all other BERT pre-trained models will have a better classification performance after fine-tuning.

 code: